Our Next Speaker Forum

 Panelists

-Rev. Andrew Harris is a member of the Bearing Witness organizing team and pastor at the United Church of Christ, Congregational, in Burlington.
+Rev. Andrew Harris isa member of the Bearing Witness organizing team and pastor at the United Church of Christ, Congregational, in Burlington.
 Bearing Witness is a group committed to peaceful, nonviolent standouts in front of the ICE Detention Center.
 They bring people together across political differences to show broad collective support for immigrants’ rights

 Kelly Henderson is on several teams within FUERZA, a neighborhood watch committed to supporting immigrant neighbors in Waltham.
 Guided by principles of solidarity, rapid response, and advocacy, FUERZA works to uphold the rights and safety of our neighbors, keep families together, and build a more just and inclusive community.